AlbertoIbarra/DataViz_Course/Data Descriptions/rossman.md

 ### The database

-The historical sales data cover for 1,115 Rossmann stores, from January 2013 to July 2015.
+The historical sales data cover 1,115 Rossmann stores, from January 2013 to July 2015.
 Note that some stores in the database were temporarily closed for refurbishment.

-* The table `sales` contains sales data.
+* The table `sales` contains daily sales data for every store.
+It has 1,017,209 records.
 The fields are:

-    + `Store`, a unique Id for each store.
+    + `Store`, a unique ID for each store.

-    + `DayOfWeek`, day of the week (Monday = 1, Sunday = 7).
+    + `DayOfWeek`, the day of the week (Monday = 1, Sunday = 7).

-    + `Date`, as yyyy-mm-dd.
+    + `Date`, the date, as yyyy-mm-dd.

     + `Sales`, the turnover for any given day, in euros.